Struggling with male infertility?

 Particular clinical scenarios increase or decrease the chances of finding sperm during a microTESE, and thus it is important to discuss your particular scenario with your surgeon for prognostic information.
 However, among all-comers, sperm is successfully identified in approximately 55% of cases.

-Dr. Flannigan's Research in NOA
+Dr. Flannigan's Research in Non-Obstructive Azoospermia

-Dr. Flannigan is a senior surgeon-scientist, and director of the male reproductive and sexual medicine research program in the Department of Urologic Sciences, at the University of British Columbia.
 His research program is working to understand the genetic and molecular causes of NOA as a means to developing future regenerative therapies.
 His research program has successfully competed for funding from Canadian and international funding sources.
-If you are interested in being involved in research studies, and have been diagnosed with NOA, please feel free to enquire through this website or during your consultation with Dr. Flannigan.

-Book an appointment
+Book an Appointment